OpsMx/standard-isd-gitops/README.md

 ## Switch from OpenLDAP to Saml
 1. Document to update from OpenLDAP to Saml can be found [here](https://docs.google.com/document/d/1y1xpMFq5fm5oqS83Bk62msM9VzdIr5kAcH_j2sNrmCw/edit#)
+2. Inorder to Install/Upgrade user can use saml-values.yaml file.
+   - Move the old values.yaml to openldap-values.yaml and saml-values.yaml to values.yaml

+   **NOTE**: Make sure values.yaml has saml configuration

 # Troubleshooting Issues during installation
 ## ISD-Install-Job fails to start, no pod created or it errors